 Despite being the retreat of a clergyman, a visit to Hawker’s Hut was probably a pretty good time.

 Robert Stephen Hawker was vicar of Morwenstow from 1834 to 1875.
-Regarded as being a good minor poet and ballad writer he is remembered today for being an eccentric.
+Regarded as being a good minor poet and ballad writer (including Cornwall’s unofficial anthem “The Song of the Western Men”) is remembered today for being an eccentric.

 A small cliff-top hut, Hawker’s Hut was built around 1844 from driftwood and shipwreck timbers particularly from the Alonzo.
 A small rectangular hut with a stable door built into the cliff and overlooking the sea, the interior has a slate floor and fixed timber seats, and the roof of hut is covered with turf.

 Among other things Hawker used his hut for writing poetry, coast watching, and smoking opium.